 Eugene, OR 97403

-If on campus: HEDCO Education Building, Room 251
+If you are on campus, send the video to: HEDCO Education Building, Room 251

 After evaluating the video, faculty will make placement recommendations or contact the student for further evaluation.